AkshathaWG/SCA/README.md

 # Supply Chain Analysis: A Case Study
+-----Check the file SCAResults to see the results-----

 • Dataset - Data collected from a Fashion and Beauty startup.
 The dataset is based on the supply chain of Makeup products Below are all the features in the dataset: